nabendu82/WebDesigns/README.md

 ### Video Form
 A single line form created with the learning from Wes Bos flexbox course.
 This link is [this](https://courses.wesbos.com/account/access/5ae5513242c2397eec320e27/view/195971710).

+### Album Layout
+An album layout created using CSS grid.
+This project is created using [this](https://courses.wesbos.com/account/access/5ae5513242c2397eec320e27/view/195971710) unit from Wes Bos CSS Grid course.